Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 Participating in the course and attending lectures and other course events are vital to the learning process.
 As such, attendance is required at all lectures and discussion section meetings.
 Students who miss class due to illness or emergency are required to bring documentation from their health-care provider or other relevant, professional third parties.
 Failure to submit third-party documentation will result in unexcused absences.

-I will check your attendance randomly throughout the semester, sometimes at the beginning, sometimes at the end of the class (7%).
-I will also ask and grade you about your familiarity with the texts assigned as homework (8%).
+I will check your attendance randomly throughout the semester, sometimes at the beginning, sometimes at the end of the class (10%).
+I will also ask and grade you about your familiarity with the texts assigned as homework (15%).
 If you have any problem with your gadget or access to the web, hence to Tophat.com, just inform me immediately after I have checked your participation (bring a piece of paper with your name and your answer), and I can then help you easily.
 If you report problems later, I will not be able to verify that.
-Both attendance and participation will matter significantly for your overall grade (together: 15%).
+Both attendance and participation will matter significantly for your overall grade (together: 25%).
+I am using Tophat because it has proven to increase your engagement in the class and hence your learning experience.
+Virtually every student in my various classes over the last 5 years has greatly appreciated this LMS, and I hope you will do as well.
+During the pandemic, it was a miracle learning tool and saved us wonderfully from the boredom of constant zoom meetings.

 All holidays or special events observed by organized religions will be honored for those students who show affiliation with that particular religion.
 Absences pre-approved by the UA Dean of Students (or Dean's designee) will be honored.